iterative/dvc.org/content/docs/command-reference/plots/index.md

 - `y` - field name from which the Y axis data comes from.
   - Top-level plots: It can be a string, list or dictionary.
-If its a string or list, it is assumed that plot id will be the path to the data source.
+If its a string or list, it is assumed that plot ID will be the path to the data source.
     String, or list elements will be the names of data columns or fields withing the source file.
 If this field is a dictionary, it is assumed that its keys are paths to data sources.
 The values have to be either strings or lists,